rigtorp/SPSCQueue/README.md

 Care has been taken to make sure to avoid any issues with [false sharing](https://en.wikipedia.org/wiki/False_sharing).
-The head and tail pointers are aligned and padded to the false sharing range (currently hard coded to 128 bytes).
+The head and tail pointers are aligned and padded to the false sharing range (cache line size).
 The slots buffer is padded with the false sharing range at the beginning and end.

 References: